Brebeuf College School: Religious life

-Students are encouraged often to put their faith into action as "men for others" in various charity drives and social justice initiatives.
-The school's Youth Ministry group has over one hundred student members.
+Students are encouraged to put their faith into action as "men for others" in various charity drives and social justice initiatives.

-The school is active in the promotion of social justice issues.
 Students and staff organize a social justice symposium annually for Catholic high school students.
-Its aim is to highlight social injustices in Toronto and around the world and to give students concrete ways of putting their faith into action by fighting these injustices.
-The symposium is led by a group of students and by a staff moderator, Michael Da Costa.
+Its aim is to highlight social injustices in Toronto and around the world and to give students ways of putting their faith into action by fighting injustices.

 In 2011 the school instituted the first of its international service and leadership programmes with a trip to Ghana in conjunction with the Presentation Brothers.
 Since 2012, students and staff have participated in similar trips to St. Lucia, Peru, Grenada, and Ireland.

 The school maintains excellent and ongoing relations with the Jesuits, the school's founding religious order and the Presentation Brothers, through chaplaincy, masses, guest speakers, retreats, guest speakers, fundraising, and other collaborative ventures.

 Awards and scholarships

 The Honour Roll recognizes students who have an overall average of 80% with no marks below 60%.
-Students who achieve Honour Roll status for every year of high school are inducted into the Blessed Edmund Rice Society, named for the Founder of the Presentation Brothers, at Graduation.
+Students who achieve Honour Roll status for every year of high school are inducted into the Blessed Edmund Rice Society, named for the founder of the Presentation Brothers, at Graduation.

 There are awards for the highest overall average in each grade and these are named for the college's Jesuit principals: